pivotal/docs-tap/scst-scan/app-scanning-alpha.hbs.md

 - Complete all prerequisites to install Tanzu Application Platform.
 For more information, see [Prerequisites](../prerequisites.hbs.md).
 - Install the [Tekton component](../tekton/install-tekton.hbs.md).
 Tekton is included in the Full and Build profiles of Tanzu Application Platform.

-## <a id='configure-app-scanning'></a> Configure properties
+### <a id='configure-app-scanning'></a> Configure properties

-When you install the SCST - App Scanning, you can configure the following optional properties:
+When you install SCST - App Scanning, you can configure the following optional properties:

 | Key | Default | Type | Description |
 | --- | --- | --- | --- |